 The program’s mission is to develop family physicians who are leaders in the community, committed to caring for the underserved; who will provide high-quality, affordable primary care which includes treatment, prevention and health promotion.
 We will train them to care for the physical, spiritual and emotional needs of patients, their families and the community.

 The Family Medicine Residency Program is designed to fulfill the Accreditation Council for Graduate Medical Education (ACGME) competencies in Patient Care, Medical Knowledge, Interpersonal and Communication Skills, Professionalism, Practice-Based Learning and Improvement, and Systems-Based Practice.
 The curriculum offers a balanced learning environment within various settings (hospital, ambulatory, emergency, home and long-term care) and rotations in a variety of areas and specialties: pediatrics, obstetrics and gynecology, geriatrics, and other electives.
 Residents will develop skills that will equip them to be competent family medicine physicians.

 The program is a one-year fellowship committed to training physicians in global health.
 Our fellows spend 40-50% of their time overseas at mission hospitals and international Family Medicine Residencies in alternating three-month cycles.
 Time spent stateside is in Fort Myers, Florida where fellows work as junior faculty with much flexibility of schedule and time protected for learning.

-For more information about the FSU College of Medicine Graduate Medical Education program, contact Connie Donohoe, MPH, Graduate Medical Education Program Manager at 850.645.6867 (office), 850.644.9399 (fax).
-GME also can be found on Facebook.
+For more information about the FSU College of Medicine Graduate Medical Education program, contact Connie Donohoe, MPH, C-TAGME, Graduate Medical Education Program Director at 850.645.6867.